-(Note 2) Wired general broadcasting other than "Cable television" are classified as "IPTV, etc." (Note 3) 4K commercial broadcast in BS right-hand circular polarization will be carried out by transponders that are allocatable as of 2018, including one transponder (Bs17ch) used for 4K and 8K test broadcast.
+(Note 3) 4K commercial broadcast in BS right-hand circular polarization will be carried out by transponders that are allocatable as of 2018, including one transponder (Bs17ch) used for 4K and 8K test broadcast.
 If the number of needed transponders exceed the number of available transponders, in consideration of frequency usage, technological progress, entry requests, etc., expand to include two transponders, including BS17ch, and secure transponders necessary for allocation of 4K commercial broadcast by bandwidth reorganization of BS right-hand circular polarization.

-(Note 4) In regard to BS left-hand circular polarization and 110-degree CS left-hand circular polarization, in consideration of status of testing on interference with existing radio stations for their IF, technological progress, entry requests, etc., carry out 4K and 8K commercial broadcast through allocatable transponders in 2018 and 2020
+(Note 4) In regard to BS left-hand circular polarization and 110-degree CS left-hand circular polarization, in consideration of status of testing on interference with existing radio stations for their IF, technological progress, entry requests, etc., carry out 4K and 8K commercial broadcast through allocatable transponders in 2018 and in